sgsib128/UoEOCom/README.md

 # Welcome to the Computing Department
 ## Practical Application
 In addition to the provided reading list you were sent, the various videos and weblinks below are to introduce you to the basics of the programming languages to be used during your course.
-If you are comfortable with them, some of the links may not be suitable for you and advanced study links have been provided, where applicable.
 Transcripts are available on all the video sites.

-You will not need to download the various software for the programmes (unless you already have them).
-This is because you will be using an online Integrated Development Environment (IDE), Codio, for all the programming languages used during your course.
-Where applicable, an online platform is linked for you to use for your practice here.
+You will not need to download the various software for the programmes (unless you already have them) as online web-based technologies are used for most programmes.

-Please read more about Codio from their website.
-You will have access to Codio during your first module.

 GitHub - Used in all courses for team projects, collaborative coding and your e-portfolio.
 You will need to create a GitHub account once you complete your course registration. if you have one already, please ensure you use separate repositories for your studies.
 You can upgrade your account with a student pack by applying via this link and help guide is also available.